newnetdev/NetworkToCode-Class/labs/Lab_21_Show_Parsing_TextFSM.md

   ^${INTF}\s+${IPADDR}\s+\w+\s+\w+\s+${STATUS}\s+${PROTO} -> Record
 ```

 Which do you prefer?
-TextFSM or using `re`?
+TextFSM or using Pyhton with Regex?

 ##### Step 3